Pendo Pricing: Plan Breakdown and More Cost Effective Alternative11 min read

 - High upfront costs.
 Some startups were quoted $30,000 annually for basic plans or even $85,000+ for more advanced use cases.

 - Opaque pricing.
-Pendo does not publicly list detailed pricing, so teams must make multiple sales calls to get a quote.
+Since Pendo doesn’t publicly list detailed pricing, teams typically need to go through sales conversations to receive a custom quote.

 - Multi-year contracts for discounts and annual price hikes.
 Many businesses must commit to multi-year contracts to lock in lower rates at auto-renewal.
 Those who don’t may see annual price increases ranging from 5-10%, with some cases reported as high as 20%, depending on their agreement.